ruhamyakmc/Wine-Recommendation/README.md

 The code will read in the winemag-data-130k-v2.csv file from the dblib folder, preprocess the data, and generate recommendations for the wine "Omira Hills, Merlot".

-Saving and loading the model

-The sigmoid kernel scores for the wines are saved to a pickle file called sigmoid_kernel_score.pkl.
+Saving and loading the model, The sigmoid kernel scores for the wines are saved to a pickle file called sigmoid_kernel_score.pkl.
 To load the model, you can use the following code:

 `import pickle
 sigmoid_kernel_score = pickle.load(open("sigmoid_kernel_score.pkl", "rb"))`
-Customizing the recommendations

-To get recommendations for a different wine, you can call the get_recommendations function with the name of the wine you want recommendations for and the sigmoid kernel scores:
+Customizing the recommendations,To get recommendations for a different wine, you can call the get_recommendations function with the name of the wine you want recommendations for and the sigmoid kernel scores:

 `recommendations = get_recommendations("Name of Wine, Variety", sigmoid_kernel_score, predictors_final)`

 The predictors_final dataframe contains information about the wines, including their names, descriptions, and other metadata.
 The get_recommendations function returns a dataframe with the recommended wines.

 data source: https://www.kaggle.com/zynicide/wine-reviews